Practical Linux, Windows Server and cloud guides for IT pros.

 Next, you will need to access the Grafana dashboard and add a data source to display the InfluxDB and Telegraf metrics.

-You can access the Grafana Dashboard using the URL http://your-server-ip:3000/.
+You can access the Grafana dashboard at http://your-server-ip:3000/.
 You should see the Grafana login page:

 Provide default username as admin and password as admin then click on the login button.
 You should see the password reset screen: